xia-lab/Seq2Fun/README.md

 Seq2Fun (version 1.0.0) is written in C/C++11 and can be installed on Linux or Mac OS X (with Xcode and Xcode Command Line Tools installed).
 We have tested Seq2Fun on Ubuntu (16.04 LTS and above) and macOS Catalina.

-Click [here](). to download the source code.
+Click [here(http://gofile.me/4esAc/ES16GlxFK). to download the source code.
 From within the folder containing the downloaded package, issue the following commands:

 ```
 tar -xvzf seq2fun_v1.0.0.tar.gz